Lallassu/bintris/README.md

 ```

 ## Build For Android
+First make sure you have built OpenAL (`make openal`).
+It's a bit complicated to make the OpenAL
+build work succesfully with current state of `gomobile`.
+I've added some notes below about this.

 1. Build bintris `make android`.
 2. Unzip bintris.apk
 3. Move lib to `jniLibs` in Android Studio project.